 If desired, you can add a serving of instant coffee granules for an added pick-me-up!

-Should I Use Frozen Avocado Chunks or Mashed Avocado?
+Should I Use Frozen Avocado Chunks or Mashed Avocado in a Keto Chocolate Smoothie?

 I’ve personally become a HUGE fan of frozen avocado chunks.
 After losing more avocados than I can count to ripening issues, I realized that it was WELL worth it to purchase frozen avocado.
 I never have to watch frozen avocado and I never have to throw money into the trash via rotten avocados.